TiendaOnline-Corrientes/MovieCode/README.md

-#This is a rest assured project made by MARCOS BILLORDO
+#This is project made by MARCOS BILLORDO
 the goal of the present project is showed my skills in technologies like JAVA, SELENIUM, TESTNG AND CUCUMBER.
 #RUN TEST